mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 7:00PM on 05 November 2025 or as the situation changes.

+- Flood alert: River Wye in Gloucestershire
+- Rising river levels today may lead to flooding.
+Flooding is possible on 05 November 2025 .
+Flooding may affect low lying land and roads along the River Wye.
+Predicted peaks:- Ross on Wye 3.6m to 3.9m 06/11 AM.
+We are closely monitoring the situation .
+Take care and avoid walking, cycling or driving through flood water .
+This message will be updated by 7:00PM on 05 November 2025 or as the situation changes.

 <!-- flood_marker ends -->